Mar 01, 2023 to Apr 29, 2023

 Open Monday-Saturday, check our website for hours.

-Jul 01, 2023 to Jul 31, 2023
+John Wilde Jul 01, 2024 to Jul 31, 2024

 The images in Art Werger's intaglio prints are anchored in his New Jersey childhood.
 His suburban scenes are lyrical and evocative of boyhood summer evenings.
 His city scenes are fraught with tension and isolation.
 Some of Werger's prints show the influence of film noir genre movies as well as paying tribute to the cinematic techniques of Alfred Hitchcock.
 Through realistic portrayals of scenes viewed from unusual angles, he creates a dream-like detachment from the events taking place.